Cutting Guide

 Next Steps

-Share your success in our Discord server!
-While you’re there, go to the Channels & Roles tab and give yourself the SCM Graduate role for completing the tutorial!
-Please share pictures in #photo-showcase as well!
+Share your success in the Discord server!
+While you’re there, go to the Channels & Roles tab and claim the SCM Graduate role for completing the tutorial!
+Share pictures in #photo-showcase as well!

-As mentioned previously, the create_pdf.py script offers many configuration options. create_pdf.py can make double-sided cards, use different paper sizes, cut various card sizes, and more!
+As mentioned, create_pdf.py offers many configuration options.
+For example, create_pdf.py can make double-sided cards, use different paper sizes, cut various card sizes, and more!
+Explore some of these options.

 If you’re interested in making proxies for TCGs, try using a plugin.
-Currently, we have support for many games including Magic: The Gathering, Pokemon, Yu-Gi-Oh!, Riftbound, One Piece, and Lorcana.
+Currently, Silhouette Card Maker has support for many games including Magic: The Gathering, Pokemon, Yu-Gi-Oh!, Riftbound, One Piece, and Lorcana.
 All you need to do is provide a decklist and the plugin will automatically fetch the images for you!

 Thanks and have fun cutting cards!